Carl Johnston: Club career

 After spending seven years with the academy of Linfield, Johnston joined Fleetwood Town's academy in 2018.

 In January 2020, Johnston signed his first professional contract with Fleetwood Town.
-In June 2020, he was one of 33 players to receive the League Football Education’s 'The 11' award.
+In June 2020, he was one of 33 players to receive the League Football Education's 'The 11' award.

 Johnson made his senior debut for the club on 1 September 2020 as a second-half substitute in a 3–1 EFL Trophy victory away to Carlisle United.
 He joined Farsley Celtic on a four-week-long youth loan in October 2020.
 On 7 January 2021, it was announced that Johnston would remain on loan at Farsley Celtic until the end of the 2020/21 season.
 On 15 January 2021, he signed a new contract with the club lasting until summer 2022, with the option of a further year.
 Johnston signed a new long-term contract in June 2022, keeping him at the club for a further three years with the option for a fourth.

+On 4 January 2025, Johnston signed for League One side Peterborough United on a long-term deal for a "sizeable six-figure" fee.
+Johnston was cup-tied as Peterborough won the 2024-25 EFL Trophy by beating Birmingham City in the final.